nerves-training/nerves_team_game/README.md

 }
 ```

-**Broadcast messages**
-Broadcast messages are are sent to everyone in the topic.

 #### game:prepare

+Direction: server -> client

-Once all required players have joined the game, the server will send the `game:prepare`
+Once all players join the game channel, the server broadcasts the `game:prepare`
-message and begin to distribute tasks and actions.
-It will wait for the specified
+message and then distributes the initial tasks and actions.
+Then after the
-duration before moving to `game:starting`
+specified duration, the client should expect a `game:starting` message.

 ```json
 {